Public Relation Agency Publicist David Ratner on Promoting Books for the New York Times Bestseller List

 David Ratner has been a book publicist for over two decades, with extensive experience managing book publicity firms, book marketing companies, and book publicity consulting.

-The former president of one of the country’s largest book public relations agencies, he has worked with leading publishers, as well as hundreds of best-selling authors across all genres.
+The former president of a large book public relations agency, he has worked with leading publishers, as well as hundreds of best-selling authors across all genres.
 These days, the majority of his clients are in the business space; he helps them use their books as leverage to grow their revenue and client base.
 David has been a featured speaker at a number of publishing conferences, and is well-respected for his knowledge of the industry.

 In this podcast interview, David talks about how to hire the right book publicist, how much book PR costs, hacking the NYT bestseller list, and more.